NADOOIT/NADOO-IT/docs/testing.md

 ```bash
 docker compose -f docker-compose-test.yml run --rm test
 ```
 This mirrors the CI environment and avoids local toolchain inconsistencies.

+Outputs:
+- Coverage summary printed to terminal
+- Coverage XML written to `coverage.xml` at repo root (configured via `--cov-config=app/.coveragerc`)

+Notes:
-If you see a Compose warning about a top-level `version:` key, it is safe to remove that key from the YAML to silence the warning (Compose v2 no longer requires it).
+- If you see a Compose warning about a top-level `version:` key, it is safe to remove that key from the YAML to silence the warning (Compose v2 no longer requires it).
+- The test container runs with working directory `app/` and uses `--cov=.` to collect coverage reliably inside the container.

 ## Using tox
 Tox isolates dependencies and runs tests in a clean venv.